Bookgardan: A Year's Sustenance for Writers

-Bring your book project to full fruition in Bookgardan, a year-long program of sustained, one-on-one literary mentorship and monthly online craft seminars, bracketed by two fall residencies with an intimate community of fellow writers at Craigardan, a mountainside retreat for artists, makers & thinkers in the majestic Adirondacks of upstate New York.
+Bring your book project to full fruition in Bookgardan, a year-long program of sustained, one-on-one literary mentorship and monthly online craft curriculum with an intimate cohort of fellow writers, bracketed by two fall residencies at Craigardan, a mountainside retreat for artists, makers & thinkers in the majestic Adirondacks of upstate New York.

-Devote a year to writing your book in community with an intimate group of dedicated writers, nurtured from start to finish by acclaimed author and literary mentor Kate Moses.
+Devote a year to writing your book in community with an intimate group of dedicated writers, nurtured from start to finish by acclaimed author, seasoned editor, and literary mentor Kate Moses.
 The program opens and closes with week-long fall residency intensives at Craigardan, a secluded artists' retreat set at a circa-1800s farm nestled in the Adirondack mountains of upstate New York.
-From the first residency onward Kate will provide writers the structure and guidance required to cultivate and nourish their manuscripts, with the goal of bringing projects to fruition (a full first draft, a revised draft, or meeting an individual goal) by program's end.
-Throughout the year, writers will receive ongoing individual and group mentorship, one-on-one monthly conferences in response to their manuscript submissions, and take part in online craft seminars, interviews with published writers and publishing professionals, and other opportunities for connection with like-minded artists sharing in an often solitary endeavor.
-Bookgardan culminates twelve months later—once again syncing with the autumn harvest—with a second Craigardan residency focused on the business of writing and publishing, the value of lasting fellowship, and celebration.
-Limited to 6-8 participants.
+From the first residency onward Kate will provide writers the structure, tools, and guidance required to cultivate and nourish their manuscripts, with the goal of bringing projects to fruition (a full first draft, a revised draft, or meeting an individual goal) by program's end.
+Throughout the year, writers will receive ongoing individual and group mentorship, one-on-one monthly conferences in response to their manuscript submissions, and take part in online craft tutorials, group seminars, interviews with published writers and publishing professionals, and other opportunities for connection with like-minded artists sharing in an often solitary endeavor.
+Bookgardan culminates twelve months later—once again syncing with the autumn harvest—with a second Craigardan residency focused on the business of writing and publishing, the value of lasting fellowship, and a deserved celebration.
+Limited to 6-8 participants each year.

-Bookgardan takes place both virtually and during the two week-long residencies at Craigardan.
-Between residencies, as they hone and refine their manuscripts throughout the year, participants will make 11 scheduled manuscript submissions followed by video or audio phone conferences with Kate.
-Bookgardan writers will be able to participate at their online convenience in seminar-style video tutorials, and join other online events and discussions with the group; a dedicated online discussion area will be available to all participants through the year and beyond.
+Bookgardan takes place both virtually and during the two rigorous, week-long residencies at Craigardan.
+Between residencies, as they hone and refine their manuscripts over the eleven intervening months, participants will make 11 scheduled manuscript submissions followed by long and detailed video or audio conferences with Kate.
+Bookgardan writers will be able to participate at their online convenience in recorded curricular offerings and join live online events and discussions with the group; a dedicated, private online discussion area and archive will be available to all participants through the year and beyond, hosted on Wet Ink.